 - Start with a gentle, relaxed hum, wherever that naturally sits in your voice.
 Find that corresponding note on the piano.
-This will help you identify where your speaking voice sits and our singing voice is an expansion of our speaking voice.
+This will help you identify where your speaking voice sits; this is helpful because our singing voice is an expansion of our speaking voice.

-- Taking a nice deep singers-breath in (relaxing the abdomen and using your breath to sustain the hum), start by doing gentle “sirens” up.
+- Take a nice deep singers-breath in (relaxing the abdomen and using your breath to sustain the hum), and start by doing gentle “sirens” up.
 A siren can best be described as mimicking the siren of a firetruck or ambulance.
 Try not to force anything.
-We’re not testing your range yet!
-Just getting the vocal chords warmed up easily and gently.
+We’re not testing your vocal range yet!
+Just getting the vocal cords warmed up easily and gently.
 Do this three to five times.

-- Now, do the same thing going up, starting at that same baseline note.
+- Finally, do the same thing going up, starting at that same baseline note.
 This time though, start with “Zee Zee Zee” and go up and back down the five notes.
 Keep moving a half step up after each run.
 When “Zee” gets too difficult (usually around B4 or C5) switch to “Zah Zah Zah.”
-When you can’t sing a note well, note that as your highest note.
+When you can’t sing a note well, mark that down as your highest note.

-Whether you are using the app or a piano, keep this whole process easy and simple.
-We’re not trying to “belt” our way through this, just simply see what notes are easy and what ones start to get difficult.
-Don’t be surprised if you find a “break” in your voice somewhere.
-This means it’s easy to sing the notes before and after that note, but that note (or several) feels like it’s moving out of one part of your voice and into another, causing a “break” in the voice.
+Whether you are using the app or a piano, make sure you keep this whole process easy and simple.
+We’re not trying to “belt” our way through this; we are just simply seeing what notes are easy and at what point things start to get difficult.
+Don’t be surprised if you find a “break” in your vocal range somewhere.
+This means it’s easy to sing the notes before and after that particular note, but that note (or several) feels like it’s moving out of one part of your voice and into another, causing a “break” in the voice.

-Take a look at your recorded lowest note, and highest note.
-Compare this to the ranges listed above on the Vocal Range Chart to see where you sit.
+Take a look at your recorded lowest note, as well as the highest note.
+Compare both to the ranges listed above on the Vocal Range Chart to see where you sit.
 Don’t be surprised if you don’t exactly match one, they’re simply used as a frame of reference.

 Now, should you include your “head voice” or “falsetto” in your vocal range?
 There is little distinction between these two terms, other than they are gendered.
 “Head voice” is used to distinguish the upper part of the female register, and “falsetto,” for male registers.
 Ultimately, what you include in your vocal range is what you can sing easily, resonantly, and clearly.
 Keep in mind that different bodies will have different access to high and low notes.